We are now accepting applications for the 2026-2027 Academic Year! Submit your application here.

 - Potential for personal/artistic growth

-- History of/interest in collaboration
+History of/strong interest in collaboration

 - Eagerness to creatively engage in the Stormwater artist community